Do Nonprofits Have Franchises? Yes, They Are Called Affiliates

 Dress for Success.
 This organization helps women around the world find the clothing they need to interview for jobs.
 It also provides career counseling and support.
 Volunteer driven, Dress for Success welcomes affiliates.

-Boys and Girls Clubs of America, an iconic, historic nonprofit, operates across the country through a network of affiliates.
-More helpful than most, Boys and Girls Clubs lists on its website ten steps to becoming affiliated.
-The process demands serious intent and the ability to organize well.
+Boys and Girls Clubs of America, This iconic, historic nonprofit, operates across the country through a network of affiliates.
+The process of becoming an affiliate demands serious intent and the ability to organize well.

 Consider Affiliating with a Giving Circle

 Another group of charitable organizations that thrives on chapters or affiliates is Giving Circles.
 These groups focus on raising funds, not running programs.

 There are many Giving Circles across the world, and affiliating with them might be much easier and far less complicated than affiliating with an organization that provides services.

 Here's how Giving Circles work, and here are a few you might want to investigate if you'd like to set up a local chapter: